Usually you would run deck-chores in a container:

 deck-chores) to be considered.
 A job

 has an own namespace that holds all its attributes.
-Thus an attribute’s key has this schema:
+Thus an attribute’s key has usually this

 $LABEL_NAMESPACE.<job name>.<job attribute>